n123git/YWSaveEditor/docs/general.md

 └── Child (ID: 6, size: 12)
 ```

-Here is a basic example of an entry in that tree (values in hex):
+Here is a basic example of an entry in that tree (values are in hex because ye):

 | Offset | Bytes                                                   | Meaning                                |
 | ------ | ------------------------------------------------------- | -------------------------------------- |